-All I hear is how terrible the challenges facing independent filmmakers.
-Coming back from the Cannes Film Festival this spring I ran into two veteran British film producers who between them had produced nigh onto 60 features, been nominated for or won several Oscars and who by any standard are considered to be highly successful.
-They both were very negative about the future of the film industry and the prospects of making films like they had been over the past thirty years.
+All I hear is how terrible the challenges facing independent filmmakers are.
+Coming back from the Cannes Film Festival this spring I ran into two veteran British film producers, who between them had produced nigh on 60 features.
+They’d been nominated for or won several Oscars and who by any standard are considered to be highly successful.
+They were both very negative about the future of the film industry, and the prospects of making films like they had been over the past thirty years.
 ‘Independent Cinema’ is dead they argued.

 I beg to differ.

-Here are the seven basic challenges facing fimmakers since the Millennium, and what I believe to be a effective strategic position to take for success.
+Here are the seven basic challenges facing fimmakers since the Millennium, and what I believe to be an effective strategic position to take for success.

 1. The digital revolution has flooded the marketplace